PerparimUiO/Java/Chapter2 - Fundamental Data Types.md

 </p>
 </details>
 ***
-## The following pseudocode describes how to turn a string containing a ten-digit phone number (such as "4155551212" ) into a more readable string with parentheses and dashes, like this: "(415) 555-1212" .
+## The following pseudocode describes how to turn a string containing a ten-digit phone number (such as "4155551212" ) into a more readable string with parentheses and dashes, like this: "(415) 555-1212".

-**`Take the substring consisting of the first three characters and surround it with "(" and ") ".
+`Take the substring consisting of the first three characters and surround it with "(" and ") ".
 This is the area code.
 Concatenate the area code, the substring consisting of the next three characters, a hyphen, and the substring consisting of the last four characters.
-This is the formatted number.`**
+This is the formatted number.`

 Translate this pseudocode into a Java program that reads a telephone number into a string variable, com­putes the formatted number, and prints it.